paulkarpenko/us-code-ui/uscode/title-18-crimes-and-criminal-procedure/chapter-201-general-provisions.md

 **(h) Health or Medical Services.—**

-(1) **Transfer of funds.—** — From amounts appropriated under subparagraphs (E) and (F) of section 10503(b)(1) of the Patient Protection and Affordable Care Act ([42 U.S.C.
-254b–2(b)(1)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section254b–2/b/1&num=0&edition=prelim)), there shall be transferred to the Fund an amount equal to the amount transferred under subsection (d) for each fiscal year, except that the amount transferred under this paragraph shall not be less than $5,000,000 or more than $30,000,000 in each such fiscal year, and such amounts shall remain available until expended.
+(1) **Transfer of funds.—** — From amounts appropriated under section 10503(b)(1) of the Patient Protection and Affordable Care Act ([42 U.S.C.
+254b–2(b)(1)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section254b–2/b/1&num=0&edition=prelim)) for fiscal year 2015 and each subsequent fiscal year (or period thereof), there shall be transferred to the Fund an amount equal to the amount transferred under subsection (d) for each fiscal year, except that the amount transferred under this paragraph shall not be less than $5,000,000 or more than $30,000,000 in each such fiscal year, and such amounts shall remain available until expended.

 (2) **Use of funds.—** — The Attorney General, in coordination with the Secretary of Health and Human Services, shall use amounts transferred to the Fund under paragraph (1) to award grants that may be used for the provision of health care or medical items or services to victims of trafficking under—